Somerset-NHS-Solutions-Development/sentinel/README.md

 The other option is to download the script and serve it locally from the same domain.

+### Note on minification ###

+Sometimes an error may occur in a minified JavaScript file.
+In this case, the stack trace and code view won't be particularly useful.
+Sentinel will try to overcome this by un-minifying the stack trace, if possible.
+In order for this to be possible, the source map file must be available in the same location as the minified .js file (with either a min.map or min.js.map extension).
+Additionally, if the unminified source file is available the the code view will display the unminified file, with the correct line number for the error.

 ## Vue.js integration ##

 There is also a Vue.js integration to catch any errors that occur in the Vue object.
 Just include the